-Our parents are all gone now.
-I miss them - the crazy songs they sang and the stories they told.
-I know you do too.
+With the exception of our mother, Berva Farr, our parents are all gone now.
+I miss Dad - the crazy songs he sang and the stories he told.
+I know you miss your parents too.

 It's up to us to keep their legacy alive and preserve the crazy stories they used to tell.
 I'm inviting you to preserve the side-splitting and heart-wrenching stories from your past in a library that will be accessible to family for generations to come.